nhchiu/VoronMods/Extruders/Large_Gear_Clockwork2/README.md

 ![Thumbnail](./Images/Thumbnail.png)

-As title, it's basically the [Voron Clockwork2](https://github.com/VoronDesign/Voron-Stealthburner/tree/main/STLs/Clockwork2) utilizing the large extrusion gears of [HGX-lite gear kit](https://www.aliexpress.com/item/1005004699143725.html) to accomplish high gear ratios and good filament grip.
+As title, it's basically [Voron Clockwork2](https://github.com/VoronDesign/Voron-Stealthburner/tree/main/STLs/Clockwork2) utilizing the large extrusion gears of [HGX-lite gear kit](https://www.aliexpress.com/item/1005004699143725.html) or [Bondtech LGX Lite eXtruder](https://www.bondtech.se/product/lgx-lite-large-gears-extruder/) to accomplish high gear ratios and good filament grip.

 **If you are going to use a toolhead board, this would probably be only compatible with the 2-piece version of the [Stealthburner toolhead board](https://github.com/VoronDesign/Voron-Hardware/tree/master/Stealthburner_Toolhead_PCB) (mount it directly without the PCB spacer).
 The standard version will interfere with the gear below. *Check your own toolhead board / CAN board before use!***